bdriggs/spotify-notebook/README.md

 # spotify-notebook

-A Jupyter notebook for visualizing user top artist / track data in Spotify.
+A Jupyter notebook for visualizing a user's top artist / track data in Spotify.

 Data time range can be configured by setting the `t_range` variable.
 Acceptable values include: